rjainrjain/midterm-project-movie-chatbots/README.md

 The sentence above was too hard for the bot to predict sentiment, but the bot recovers.

 ```
 chatbot > I'm sorry, I'm not quite sure if you liked "Rush Hour".
-Tell me more about "Rush Hour".
+Tell me more about "Rush Hour" (possibly in simpler terms).

 user> I hated "Rush Hour".